-My glaze is slightly different and is made in a pot on the top of the stove.
+My method is a granulated sugar glaze that is made in a pot on the top of the stove.
 I prefer this method, because the sugar melts, so you don't have to worry about "grittiness."
 Ingredients are brought to a gentle boil for a few minutes, which helps the glaze to thicken.
 The final result is a perfectly smooth glaze that sets up as it cools.

 I use this glaze to ice different sweet treats, as you will see further down on this page in the photos.
 I've used this basic recipe for years.
 Once you've tried it, I'm sure you will enjoy it as much as I have.